 types of flowers

 There are three main types of flowers: annual flowers, perennial flowers, and biennial flowers.
 Knowing each type's unique traits can help you grow a beautiful garden.
-Each kind plays a role in making vibrant and diverse.
+Each kind plays a role in making gardens vibrant and diverse.

 Annuals, Perennials, and Biennials